 Thursday 24th of October 2024, Antwerp

-How can we make cities liveable and how can nature and mankind?
+How can we make cities more liveable and resilient?
 Depaving and reintroducing nature in cities not only prevents heat stress in summer and floods in other seasons, it also literally and figuratively gives oxygen to the city and its inhabitants.
 Antwerp aims to become a healthier city by decarbonization, providing smart grids and taking soft mobility measures.
 Which instruments in this process work and which don't?

 Case study Antwerpen Zuid